 For the Filling:

-- 2 ½ lbs apples, recommend firm granny smith and honeycrisp apples, sliced into 1/2-inch thick pieces
+- 2 ½ lbs apples, recommend firm granny smith and honeycrisp apples, peeled and sliced into 1/2-inch thick pieces

 - Zest + Juice of 1 large lemon, a little under 1/4 cup juice

 - ¼ tsp ground cloves

 - Butter a 8×8 baking dish.
 Preheat oven to 350F with rack on middle position.